lisahh986/Data-Science-Salary-Prediction/README.md

 ### Make Prediction :
-1. Create a Logistic Regression Model with the Original Data Ultilize Linear Regression by using the training data (X_train and y_train).
+1. In this analysis, we have chosen to employ a variety of models, namely LinearRegression, ElasticNet, BayesianRidge, GradientBoostingRegressor, SVR.
+These algorithms are known for their distinct strengths when dealing with diverse data types and structures.
-Save the predictions on the testing data labels by using the testing feature data (X_test) and the fitted model.
+By using the training data (X_train and y_train).
-Evaluate the model’s performance by calculating the R-square score of the model.
+Save the predictions on the testing data labels by using the testing feature data (X_test) Evaluate the model’s performance by calculating the R-square score of the model.
 ![Score of Linear Regression](https://github.com/lisahh986/Data-Science-Salary-Prediction/assets/119891031/db55083f-34d1-425f-b863-e624a5a9b701)